BrandonDeoram/GeassAnimeWebsite/README.md

 # Geass Anime Website

 This project is a Geass Anime Website built using the MERN stack (HTML/CSS, React.js, Node.js, MongoDB).
 The website allows users to explore and manage their anime watchlist.
 It utilizes the Jikan API to fetch anime data.
 This project was deployed, it is no longer on a domain.

+Please note: This code is for localhost only as I everything else is in a seperate repo that was deployed.

 ## Features